Cressida Dick: Met commissioner given two-year contract extension

 "I'd like to thank the mayor, the home secretary and the prime minister for the confidence they have shown in me.
 I am acutely aware that there are many excellent leaders in policing."

-In a statement released before the contract extension was announced, the Met Police Federation said Dame Cressida had the "full support of the rank and file".
+In a statement released before the contract extension was announced, the Metropolitan Police Federation said Dame Cressida had the "full support of the rank and file".

 The federation, which represents more than 30,000 officers in London, said: "It is easy to comment and criticise from the side-lines.